mehulagg/gitlab/doc/user/project/import/index.md

 There is also the option of [connecting your external repository to get CI/CD benefits](../../../ci/ci_cd_for_external_repos/index.md). **(PREMIUM)**

 ## LFS authentication
-When importing a project that contains LFS objects, if the project have a `.lfsconfig` file with the user/password set on the URL, this authentication information will have precedence over the import authentication data.
+When importing a project that contains LFS objects, if the project has an `.lfsconfig` file with the user/password set on the URL, this authentication information will have precedence over the import authentication data.